Button

 Overview

-The Button component is the primary interactive element for triggering actions.
+Button is the primary interactive element for triggering actions.
 It supports multiple variants for different emphasis levels, five sizes, icons, loading states, and accessibility features out of the box.

 <Button variant="brand">Save changes</Button>